oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-subscribe-a-report/rule.md

 Here are the steps to subscribe a report:

-<br>   1.
-Open IE, go to the folder view which contains the report you're going to subscribe.
+  1. Open IE, go to the folder view which contains the report you're going to subscribe.

 ![](reportFolderView.png)